 Once you’ve paid the deposit and first month’s rental, you can arrange a time and date to collect the keys to your new apartment.
-You’ll also be using this opportunity to inspect the current state of the apartment and document any damages.
+You’ll also be using this opportunity to inspect the current state of the apartment, document any damages and takedown meter readings for water, electricity and gas if available.
 This is called a ‘Ubergabeprotokoll’.

 If you’re renting a fully furnished flat or apartment, you may also need to go through an inventory list.

-And that’s it!
-The process can be intimidating at first, but hopefully this Berlin Apartment Rental Guide made it easier.
-Make sure to read our Berlin Cost of Living Guide to find out what monthly expenses to budget for when living in Berlin.
+The process can be intimidating at first, but hopefully this Berlin Apartment Rental guide made it easier.
+Make sure to read our Berlin Cost of Living guide to find out what monthly expenses to budget for when living in Berlin.